We have excellent facilities for long-term hospitalisation of patients in comfortable accommodation with round-the-clock

 We encourage owners to visit their pets and to feel involved in their treatment.
-During their recuperation, our in-patients have access to acupuncture, physiotherapy and hydrotherapy.
+During their recuperation, our in-patients have access to physiotherapy, laser therapy and hydrotherapy.

 We offer excellent surgical care in both expertise and equipment.
 In the surgical suite we have a large central preparation area with an adjoining imaging suite (with x-ray, CT and Ultrasound scanning), two sterile operating theatres and a dedicated dental theatre.

 Undergoing surgery is safer that ever for all patients, including the elderly, and we regularly operate on rabbits and small pets.
 We are part of a regular screening program for pathogens and MRSA bacteria.

 As an orthopaedic and ophthalmic referral service we carry out state-of-the-art procedures such as total hip and elbow replacement, arthroscopy, spinal surgery, skin graft and delicate corneal surgery.
 These techniques demand high standards of sterility and anaesthesia, and the same quality is applied to all our surgical patients.

 The early detection of disease, full analysis of the problem and on-going monitoring is all-important.
 We have a well-equipped in-house laboratory able to run blood and urine tests any time of day or night.
 This allows rapid diagnosis for emergency cases and on-site screening.
 We also use a specialist pathology laboratory for complex tests and expert interpretation.

 After an initial examination of a patient, further investigation can involve our behind-the-scenes facilities: